 “I think you’re descended from a badger or some other marsupial.
 You go to ground when there’s trouble.”

 “Not all trouble.
-Just the universe ending sort that I can’t fight against.”
+Just the Universe ending sort that I can’t fight against.”

 “Everyone can fight, Rick, in their own way.
 You’re doing it right now with the Blood Suns.”